louiz/biboumi/doc/biboumi.1.rst

 Server JID (see *ADDRESSING*) as a raw command to that IRC server.

-For example, to WHOIS the user Foo on the server irc.example.com, a user can send the message “WHOIS Foo” to “irc.example.com@biboumi.example.com”.
+For example, to WHOIS the user Foo on the server irc.example.com, a user can send the message “WHOIS Foo” to ``irc.example.com@biboumi.example.com``.

-The message will be forwarded as is, without any modification appart from adding "\r\n" at the end (to make it a valid IRC message).
+The message will be forwarded as is, without any modification appart from adding ``\r\n`` at the end (to make it a valid IRC message).
 You need to have a little bit of understanding of the IRC protocol to use this feature.

 Security
 ========